NadiaBlostein/Ai4GoodLab_CombatCervicalCancer/README.md

 *Output.* For each input image, the model outputs one out of three labels, each belonging to a specific cervix position type.

-*Image segmentation.*

-As a preprocessing step, constrast split segmentation mask was used to binarize intensities to distinguish between dark and light components of the image.
-Thus, we were able to highlight the cervix position in the image.
+*Image segmentation.* As a prospective preprocessing step, we segmented the cervix in several test images.
+A constrast split segmentation mask was used to binarize intensities in order to distinguish between dark and light components of the image.
+In the future, we aim to incorporate this segmentation algorithm into our preprocessing pipeline.

 # Future Works.